Always revitalising and evolving

 SAL’s Law Reform Committee aids this process and looks into reform of discrete areas of law not confined to any particular field or doctrinal area.
 The breadth of reform initiatives since the Committee’s inception in 1989 has been significant, drawing on the input of a small but dedicated team of members, who come from the higher echelons of practice and academia.

 The Law Reform Committee consults widely and recommends to the relevant law-making bodies areas of law that need reform.
-Our recommendations in the past have seen the:
+Our recommendations in the past have seen, among other things:

-- corporatisation of law partnerships under the Legal Profession (Amendment) Act 2000;
+- the corporatisation of law partnerships through the Legal Profession (Amendment) Act 2000;

-- transfer of proceedings between courts in the Subordinate Courts (Amendment) Act 2005; and
+- the introduction of more flexible transfers of proceedings between courts through the Subordinate Courts (Amendment) Act 2005;

-- more accurate computation of inheritance under the Civil Law (Amendment) Act 2009.
+- more accurate computations of inheritance through the Civil Law (Amendment) Act 2009;

 We invite feedback on deficiencies or errors in the law encountered in the course of your work.
-Share your thoughts and ideas with us by writing to email@example.com.
+Do write to us with your thoughts and ideas.